jshafto/sql-recipe-box/README.md

 # Recipe Box
+Completed as part of the App Academy Curriculum.
+Implemenetation by Juliet Shafto and .

+## Project Status
+- [ ] Set up database
+- [ ] Get most recent recipes
+- [ ] Accessing recipe information by recipe ID
+- [ ] Adding new recipes
+- [ ] Editing recipes
+- [ ] Searching for recipes

+## Project Description
 In this project, you will build the Data Access Layer to power a Web application.
 This means that you will provide all of the SQL that it takes to get data into and from the database.
 You will do this in SQL files that the